 Administration of the Privacy Act

 At SSHRC, processing requests under the Privacy Act and providing advice and support on matters pertaining to the legislation is the responsibility of the manager, Access to Information and Privacy (ATIP) and Corporate Operations.
-The ATIP office is located within SSHRC’s Corporate Strategy and Performance Division and the manager, ATIP and Corporate Operations, reports to its Executive Director.
-Both formal and complex informal requests are routed through the ATIP office, which holds records of all privacy requests received within the last two years.
-During the period covered by this report, the manager, ATIP and Corporate Operations spent, on average, one day per week administering the requests (formal and informal) and the various Treasury Board requirements related to the Privacy Act.
+The ATIP office is located within SSHRC’s Corporate Strategy and Performance Division and the manager, ATIP and Corporate Operations, who is supported by a corporate analyst, reports to its executive director.
+During the period covered by this report, the Manager, ATIP and Corporate Operations, spent three days per week and the corporate analyst spent approximately 1 day a week processing requests and administering the various Treasury Board Secretariat requirements related to the act.

 As part of its duties under the Privacy Act, SSHRC ensures that written notices are provided to SSHRC applicants, external reviewers, referees, merit review committee members and observers advising them of their rights and responsibilities under the act as well as how the information they access and/or supply is treated and protected in accordance with the legislation.
 These notices appear in program guides, in SSHRC’s online application and grants management systems, in the SSHRC Manual for Adjudication Committee Members, and in other pertinent material provided throughout the application and review process.
 Information pertaining to the protection and disclosure of personal information can also be found on SSHRC’s website, for both Grants and Fellowships and Scholarships.